 When I first saw Nora Ephron’s classic rom-com a few years ago, I wasn’t blown away.
 A remake of Ernst Lubitsch’s 1940 masterpiece The Shop Around the Corner, You’ve Got Mail, for some reason or other, failed to make an impression on me.
 Oddly enough, I experienced the same thing with Ephron’s other famous film starring Meg Ryan and Tom Hanks, Sleepless in Seattle, so when I decided to give Sleepless a second chance this month, it only seemed fair to give You’ve Got Mail another chance as well.

-While I’m still not a big fan of Sleepless (I know, it’s blasphemous), You’ve Got Mail wound up thoroughly charming me and I think it’s because this time around, I paid attention to the script.
+While I’m still warming up to Sleepless (I know, it’s blasphemous), You’ve Got Mail wound up thoroughly charming me and I think it’s because this time around, I paid attention to the script.
 I’ll admit that during my first viewing, I became distracted by the film’s somewhat muted palette and the cast’s bland wardrobes, especially since I was mentally contrasting this look with the black-and-white beauty of Lubitsch’s film.
 However, when it comes to Ephron, it’s the words that matter the most, and no one spoke those words quite like Hanks and Ryan.
 As I watched their feuding bookstore owners slowly fall in love, I felt myself positively swooning.
 If you don’t have goosebumps by the time the exquisite final lines are spoken, maybe you need to give the film another shot like I did.
 After all, movies like Ephron’s, and screen teams like Hanks and Ryan, are rare these days, making their existence all the more precious.